Fodark/geospatial-unitn-exam/README.md

 The report can be found in the `report.pdf` file.

-To execute the notebook the following libraries are required
+To execute the notebook the following libraries are required (`requirements.txt` is provided)

 - Python version 3.8.6
   - folium==0.11.0